-We have audited the financial statements of St Edmundsbury Borough Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, the related notes 1 to 38, the Expenditure and Funding Analysis to the Council Accounts, the Collection Fund and the related notes C1 to C3.
+We have audited the financial statements of St Edmundsbury Borough Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the:

+- Movement in Reserves Statement;

+- Comprehensive Income and Expenditure Statement;

+- Balance Sheet;

+- Cash Flow Statement;

+- the Expenditure and Funding Analysis to the Authority Accounts;

+- the related notes 1 to 39;

+- the Collection Fund and the related notes C1 to C3; and

+- the Accounting Policies.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.